pbrocks/wp-sync-db/readme.txt

 * Improvement: Error log messages now provide additional context about the migration to assist our support team

 = WP Migrate 2.3.2 - 2022-07-11 =
-* Bug Fix: Activating or upgrading WP Migrate Lite no longer results in the following error: “The plugin does not have a valid header.”
+* Bug Fix: Activating or upgrading WP Sync DB no longer results in the following error: “The plugin does not have a valid header.”

 = WP Migrate 2.3.1 - 2022-05-19 =
 * Bug Fix: WP Migrate no longer initializes on pages outside of WP Admin in order to improve front-end performance

 = WP Migrate 2.3.0 - 2022-03-30 =
-* New: “WP Migrate DB” is now “WP Migrate Lite”
+* New: “WP Migrate DB” is now “WP Sync DB”
 * New: CLI commands now support `migrate` base command as an alias of `migratedb`
 * Improvement: CLI exports no longer require find/replace arguments
 * Improvement: Notices are now styled to reflect their state (success, error, warning, or information)